shoptology/boilerplate/README.md

-*Heads up: This repo's a work in progress, so expect it to change while the idea is flushed out more*

 ### What is this

 This is a rather simple example of an API that can do CRUD operations on documents stored in a MongoDB database.